infernojs/inferno/README.md

 - Refs needs adding
 - Lifecycle events need finishing
 - Universal/isomorphic features
-- There are currently no tests in place, this needs to be done
 - There is no API documentation or general documentation available
--

 ![alt Supported by Browserstack](http://infernojs.org/browserstack.svg)